-If you’re looking for short road trips or fun day trips from Kansas City, there’s great spots all over.
+If you’re looking for short road trips or fun day trips from Kansas City, there are great spots all over.
 We know you don’t want to drive too far…

 But, there are easy weekend getaways nearby!
 Just a quick 3 (ish) hour road trip with the family.

-Whether you want to explore the outdoors, find mini vacation spots, or just find things to do in new cities, there’s places for everyone to go.
+Whether you want to explore the outdoors, find mini vacation spots, or just find things to do in new cities, there are places for everyone to go.
 We hope your family enjoys these fun day trip ideas for kids!
 If you’re looking to stay closer to home, check out our Staycation Guide too!

 We’re big fans of getting out of town for a few days…but where to go?
-How far can kids realistically ride in a car for?
-Kids can make it 3 or 4 hours and then the questions begin and the movies get old.
+How far can kids realistically ride in a car?
+Kids can make it 3 or 4 hours, and then the questions begin and the movies get old.
 So we gathered the below list of destination ideas and resources for you!

 Best Road Trips from Kansas City!

-.There’s 22 fun road trips from Kansas City, all about a 3 hour drive.
+There are 24 fun road trips from Kansas City, all about a 3-hour drive.
 These vacation ideas are perfect for a weekend getaway near Kansas City:

 Day Trips from Kansas City